turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/1_getting_started.markdown

 * write feature tests using RSpec and Capybara
 * use branches and commits to develop git workflow
 * model one-to-many data relationships
+* model many-to-many data relationships

+Depending on if/when the rest of the tutorial gets written, you may also know/be able to:

+* use partials and helpers to tidy up views
+* model one-to-one data relationships
 * use polymorphic associations to associate an object with one of several other models
-* use partials and helpers to tidy up views
 * implement authentication using Twitter OAuth
+* write controller and view specs

 ### Getting Started